jenkinsci/sge-cloud-plugin/README.md

 `sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.
 The immediate goal is to prove the feasibility of submitting SGE jobs from Jenkins.
 At this point, only the functional changes required to make it function with SGE have been implemented.
 As you see below, the GUI labels still say "LSF", not "SGE".
 Even the name of the plugin is still `lsf-cloud`.

-But it really does run with SGE and we are serious about using it in production with our company's Grid Engine compute farm.
+But it really does run with SGE and we are serious about using it in industrial production with our company's Grid Engine compute farm.

-In the future I hope to integrate `sge-cloud-plugin` with `lsf-cloud-plugin` to create a single plugin supports LSF, SGE and other similar systems like Condor.
+In the future I hope to integrate `sge-cloud-plugin` with `lsf-cloud-plugin` to create a single plugin that supports LSF, SGE and other similar systems such as Condor.

 # Installation